-- 102. Defendants are promoting, advertising, distributing, selling, and/or offering for sale knock offs of Plaintiff's high-quality [REDACTED] in interstate commerce that are counterfeits and infringements of Plaintiff's intellectual property rights (the "Counterfeit Goods") through at least the Internet based e-commerce stores operating under the Seller IDs. - 103.
-Defendants' counterfeit a[REDACTED] of the [REDACTED].
-For additional reference, shown below is a sample of Defendants' counterfeiting and infringing products and their packaging, where one or more of the Sabre Marks are also displayed without authorization:

-- 104. Specifically, Defendants are using Sabre Marks to initially attract online customers and drive them to Defendants' e-commerce stores operating under the Seller IDs. - 105.
-Defendants are using identical or confusingly similar marks to one or more of the Sabre Marks and the [REDACTED] for different quality goods. - 106.
-Plaintiff has used the Sabre Marks extensively and continuously before Defendants began offering counterfeit and confusingly similar imitations of Plaintiff's merchandise. - 107.
-Upon information and belief, Defendants' Counterfeit Goods are of a quality substantially different than that of Plaintiff's genuine goods. - 108.
-Defendants, upon information and belief, are actively using, promoting and otherwise advertising, distributing, selling and/or offering for sale substantial quantities of their Counterfeit Goods with the knowledge and intent that such goods will be mistaken for the genuine high-quality [REDACTED] offered for sale by Plaintiff, despite Defendants' knowledge that they are without authority to use the Sabre Marks and the [REDACTED]. - 109.
-Defendants' counterfeit products reproduce the main design features of the [REDACTED] Patent, as is shown in the Claim Chart attached hereto as Exhibit 3.4 - 110.
-The net effect of Defendants' actions is likely to cause confusion of consumers, at the time of initial interest, sale, and in the post-sale setting, who will believe all of Defendants' goods offered for sale on Defendants' e-commerce stores are genuine goods originating from, associated with, and approved by Plaintiff.
+- 84. Defendants are promoting, advertising, manufacturing, distributing, importing, selling, and/or offering for sale knock offs of Plaintiff's high-quality [REDACTED] in interstate commerce, using identical or confusingly similar marks to the Marks, infringing Plaintiff's intellectual property rights (the "Counterfeit Goods") through at least the Internet based e-commerce stores operating under the Seller IDs. - 85.
+Specifically, Defendants are using identical or confusingly similar marks to the Marks to initially attract online customers and drive them to Defendants' e-commerce stores operating under the Seller IDs. - 86.
+Defendants are using identical or confusingly similar marks to the Marks for different quality goods. - 87.
+Plaintiff has used the Marks extensively and continuously before Defendants began offering counterfeit and infringing products in their e-commerce stores. - 88.
+Defendants' Counterfeit Goods are of a quality substantially different than that of Plaintiff's genuine goods. - 89.
+Defendants are actively using, promoting and otherwise advertising, manufacturing, importing, distributing, selling and/or offering for sale substantial quantities of their Counterfeit Goods with the knowledge and intent that such goods will be mistaken for the genuine high-quality [REDACTED] offered for sale by Plaintiff, despite Defendants' knowledge that they are without authority to use the Marks.